 NOISE ASSESSMENT AT WORK - WORKPLACE NOISE SURVEYS

-Noise assessments for all workplaces nationwide, measuring employee noise exposure levels to help companies comply with the HSE’s Noise Regs.
+Noise assessments for all workplaces across the UK.
+Occupational noise testing for employee noise exposure levels to help companies comply with the Control of Noise at Work Regulations 2005.

-“Thank you again for our report, it’s great.
+“Thank you again for our noise assessment report, it’s great.
 Really understandable and easy to follow”

 Compliance Manager, Northampton, 2025